mathmaid/obsidian-callout-organizer/.obsidian/plugins/callout-organizer/README.md

 ```

 ### Compact Layout
-For a more compact display:
+For a more compact display across all callouts:

 ```css
 /* Reduce padding and margins */